 - “If TSI [TSH-receptor stimulating antibodies] are still present in serum of patients rendered euthyroid by antithyroid treatment they might cause TSH suppression by binding to the pituitary TSHR.
 This would explain why TSH remains suppressed in some hyperthyroid patients rendered euthyroid by antithyroid therapies.”

 Kabadi and Premachandra on TSAb-TSH effects

 In 2007, Kabadi and Premachandra described the TSH-Receptor-Stimulating antibody effects even more powerfully than Brokken, Wiersinga and Prummel did.

-This is partly because they used a more precise stimulating antibody test that Brokken and team, and partly because they divided their patients into quartiles (four groups) by TSH levels, two things that Brokken and team did not do.
+This is partly because they used a more precise stimulating antibody test than Brokken and team did, and partly because they divided their patients into quartiles (four groups) by TSH levels, two things that Brokken and team did not do.